GGS-creator/Content_Recommender/README.md

 user likes and prints the liked number, which the user liked as much as possible.
 And often it mixes things up and prints a random number from time to time and checks if the user likes the different number.
-The program also removes the number which has been liked by the user once but the time spent on that number is less
+The program also removes the number which has been liked by the user once but the time spent on that number is less.
 Here we can associate the number as the type of content(eg- music,sports,comedy) and using this program we can see if the user is into a certain type of content like music it also mixes things a little to see if the user is interested in some other things like sports